 Selection of Counsel

 Larger law firms with substantial insurance policies usually have the option to choose their own lawyer for defense, within certain limits.
 However, for smaller and midsized firms, legal malpractice policies typically give the insurer the right to select the defense for the insured lawyer in the event of a claim, and some policies for these firms allow for mutual choice of counsel.
-Since lawsuits can drain time and money, it can be advantageous for small and midsized firms to have the insurance carrier take on this task.1

 Policy Examples